Math 1: Heart of Algebra (Part 1)

 When will I get my test results?

 Immediately after you submit your answers on the test platform.

 What kind of score analytics are available?

 You'll get two sets of analytics on your performance.
-The first one analyzes your performance curriculum topic areas.
+The first one analyzes your performance across curriculum's topic areas.
 The second reports on your performance across the test series.

 How are my essays graded?

 Essays are not graded - instead, you get model essays written by experts to compare with the ones you've written.

 What is the Study Planner and how does it really work?